djalbat/yapp/README.md

 `}</Yapp>
 ```

 If you choose to enable Fira Code then you need to provide the necessary web font files.
-These can be found in the `css/` directory of this repository and can be copied as-is to the necessary file folder, server, etc in order to make them available to the browser.
-Here is an example of the CSS that references the web font files:
+These can be found in the `css/` directory of this repository and can be utilised as-is in order to make them available to the browser.
+Here is an example of the CSS that references them:

 ```
   @font-face {